 - Add the raw honey here if you're using it.

 - Immediately pour the liquid into the silicone molds before it has time to set.

 - I like to let mine set on the counter for 10 minutes, and then move to the refrigerator for 30-60 minutes.

 - Pop the gummies out of the silicone mold and store in a glass bowl or jar in the fridge.

-- For smaller gummies, you can take 2 per day for prevention or 2 every 3 hours for treatment.
+- For smaller gummies, you can take 2 per day for prevention or 2 every 3 hours for healing support.
 For larger gummies, take 1 per day for prevention or 1 every 3 hours for treatment.

 Disclaimer: The information included in this post is intended for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 None of the opinions expressed here are meant to diagnose or treat any disease or illness.
 You should always consult your healthcare provider to determine the appropriateness of the information for your own situation or if you have any questions regarding a medical condition or treatment plan.